Oat Drink

 Taste plays a bigger role in value than many people expect.
 If a product is less enjoyable, it’s more likely to be under-used or replaced.

-Powdered oat milks can suffer from grittiness, separation or thin mouthfeel if not mixed perfectly.
+Oat powder can suffer from grittiness, separation or thin mouthfeel if not mixed perfectly.
 To compensate, many include added oils or emulsifiers.

 Ingredients and Processing Trade-Offs